-A new season of specially curated, one -off late night events, live and from the library under the theme 'Retelling Old Tales'
+Library Lates is a season of specially curated, one-off late night events, live and from the library.
+This Library Lates event in February 2020 drew on the theme 'Retelling Old Tales'.

 Live Music @ Library Lates:

 See the library space transformed and filled with glorious sounds from:

 The Diamond Family Archive are a unique English lo-fi, psych-rock, multi-instrumentalist roving ensemble from The South Hams in Devon, based around the guitar playing and song writing of Laurence Collyer.

 Live, The Diamond Family Archive craft a mesmeric live-show from drums, acoustic guitars, lots of FX pedals, keyboards set to drone, tape delay, loops and bellows, bows, harmonicas, cosmic harps, toys and broken cymbals.
 All coming together to create music which holds echos of post-rock, traditional folk, spiritual soul music, psychedelic rock and lo-fi.

 With her intricate guitar picking and effortless and emotive vocals, Sadie Horler performs with warmth and authenticity, captivating her audience with her engaging but unaffected stage presence.

 Her heartfelt lyrics are inspired by events and people around her with every song telling a compelling story you do not want to miss.

 The Lost Librarian:

 Join an exciting journey through Exeter Libraries shelves using some of the smartest and most exciting new tech, storytelling and mind-scratching puzzles